mwpreston/rubrik-roxie-plugin-for-errbot/docs/quick-start.md

 This process ensures that our plugin is working, however configuration still needs to occur before it is able to connect to a Rubrik cluster.
 That said, even before configuration we need to get Errbot talking to Mattermost.

-### Installation of the mattermostdriver and Errbot for Mattermost Backend
+### Installing the mattermostdriver and Mattermost backend for Errbot

 In order for Mattermost to talk to Errbot and vice-versa we have to connect the two application utilizing a backend.
 A backend is simply a connector which leverages web hooks allowing communication to flow between Mattermost and Errbot.
 The following steps outline the installation and configuration for both the mattermostdriver and the backend: